Treat Sun Damaged Skin Facials: Your Fort Myers Guide

 - Ignoring treatment timing: Not spacing sessions correctly prevents the skin from rebuilding between appointments and reduces overall results.

-- Stopping SPF between sessions: UV exposure between professional treatments drives rebound pigmentation and cancels out clinical gains.
+- Stopping SPF between sessions: UV exposure between professional treatments drives rebound pigmentation and cancels out your gains.

 - Skipping the consultation: Self-diagnosing skin condition and choosing treatments without professional assessment is the fastest route to a setback.

-Device-based treatments accelerate improvements but daily barrier-strengthening skincare is fundamental for long-term health.
+Professional facials accelerate improvement, but daily barrier-strengthening skincare is fundamental for long-term skin health.
 The two work together.
 Neither replaces the other.

 Key Takeaways